What happened that day?

-In July 1892 No. 10 ran a special speed trial over the 135-km WMR route between Wellington and Longburn, just south of Palmerston North, hauling a single passenger car and van.
-The locomotive was manned by Driver Fryer and Fireman Taylor, who were joined in the cab by the Company’s Locomotive Superintendent James Fulton, his assistant, James Marchbanks, and the well-known rail journalist Charles Rous-Marten, who timed the run.
-The trip was completed in 1 hour 58 minutes running time, representing an average speed of 68 kph; between Ōtaki and Longburn the average was 78 kph.
-As the train crossed the Makurerua (or Makerua) Swamp near Tokomaru it reached a peak speed of 103 kph.
+In July 1892 No. 10 ran a speed trial over the 135-km WMR route between Wellington and Longburn, just south of Palmerston North, hauling a single passenger car and van.
+The locomotive was manned by Driver Fryer and Fireman Taylor, who were joined in the cab by the company’s Locomotive Superintendent James Fulton, his assistant James Marchbanks, and the well-known rail journalist Charles Rous-Marten, who timed the run.
+The trip was completed in 1 hour 58 minutes running time, an average speed of 68 kph; between Ōtaki and Longburn the average was 78 kph.
+As the train crossed the Makurerua (or Makerua) Swamp near Tokomaru it reached a top speed of 103 kph.

-High speeds were rare on New Zealand railways, yet this performance was equal to that of some of the best (standard-gauge) English express trains of the era.
+High speeds were rare on New Zealand railways, and this performance was equal to that of some of the best (standard-gauge, 4 foot 8 inch) English express trains of the era.
 Although the narrow-gauge speed record was later bettered by locomotives in South Africa and Indonesia, the WMR’s 1892 achievement helped establish its reputation as a world-class railway.
-The record was celebrated by Will Lawson in his 1900 poem ‘Big Bull Yank’:
+The record was celebrated by Will Lawson in his 1900 poem, ‘Big Bull Yank’:

 Now hear the sound of her hard exhaust, as her weight leans on the train,